Esri/i3s-spec/docs/1.6/Point_ReadMe.md

 </tr>
 <tr>
     <td>Description</td>
-    <td>This is the root document for the service containing properties common to the entire layer. layerID: Integer.
+    <td>This is the root document for the service containing properties common to the entire layer.<br/>
+    <code>layerID</code>: Integer.
 ID of the associated layer.
 Esri products expect this to be `0`.</td>
 </tr>
 </table>